freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-basic-css/66ed8fa2f45ce3ece4053eab.md

 #### --answer--

-Determines styles of the element based on specificity and order of they appear from top to bottom.
+Determines styles of the element based on specificity and order of declaration.

 ### --question--